ramazansakin/event-driven-microservices-demo/README.md

 and enter your github password and url on bootstrap.yml file of config-server
 - Then run mvn install -DskipTests command
 - Then run docker-compose up command in docker-compose folder
-- Check elastic_cluster.yml in docker-compose folder, where we added logstash and kibana docker images to aggreate logs
+- Check services.yml in docker-compose folder, where we added new instances for gateway and config server for high availability and set log file name through config to prevent conflict with multiple instances of same service